jerry-wnag/univer_dig_cod/README.md

 ## 📂 Source Code & Data

-All logic is contained within the Wolfram Language notebooks.
-The raw data plots and simulation logs are available for independent verification.
+The publicly mirrored core logic in this repository is primarily implemented in Wolfram Language notebooks.
+Additional source code, experimental iterations, and large research artifacts are preserved in the complete Google Drive archive described below.